Find business travel insurance to cover up to 10 staff members for multiple trips with Professionals Travel Cover

 - Emergency dental expenses.
 Up to $500 cover is included for emergency dental treatment to relieve sudden and acute pain.

 - Permanent disability.
-This lump sum benefit is payable if you are injured during your overseas journey and lose all of the sight in one or both eyes, or lose the use of a hand or foot at or above the wrist or ankle.
+This lump sum benefit may be payable if you are injured during your overseas journey and lose all of the sight in one or both eyes, or lose the use of a hand or foot at or above the wrist or ankle.
 The disability will need to continue for at least 12 months and be expected to continue indefinitely.

 - Additional accommodation and travel expenses.
-This benefit ensures that your additional accommodation and travel expenses are covered when your trip is disrupted by a range of circumstances, for example if you are deemed medically unfit to continue travelling, or if you are forced to cut your trip short on the advice of a doctor.
+This benefit helps ensure that your additional accommodation and travel expenses are covered when your trip is disrupted by a range of circumstances, for example if you are deemed medically unfit to continue travelling, or if you are forced to cut your trip short on the advice of a doctor.

 - Loss of income.
 Business Travel Insurance pays $400 a week for up to 26 weeks if you become disabled during an overseas journey and are unable to return to work when you get back to Australia.